 YOUTH: An important grantee here is Fresh Lifelines For Youth (FLY), which "prevents juvenile crime and incarceration through legal education, leadership training and one-to-one mentoring in Santa Clara and San Mateo Counties."

 ECONOMIC EMPOWERMENT: Lata cofounded and co-chairs American India Foundation(AIF), a New York-headquartered outfit which aims to build an India where all people can access affordable education, healthcare, and livelihood opportunities, and where "marginalized Indians can realize their full potential."
 Other recent grantees include Nuru International, a social venture that helps the poor in East Africa, Global Fund for Women, Talking Cranes, a "collaborative platform that inspires women to achieve their fullest potential,” Invest in Muslim Women, and Narika, whose mission is to "promote women’s independence and economic empowerment by helping domestic violence survivors with advocacy, support, information, referrals, and education."

 The Shahs have also given low-level funding to San Marga Iraivan Temple, a Hindu temple sculpted in India and currently under construction on the Hawaiian island of Kauai.

-OTHER: The couple recently supported the Stanford Women’s Cancer Center, forces which are personal, as Lata herself is a cancer survivor.
+OTHER: The couple have supported Stanford Women’s Cancer Center, forces which are personal, as Lata herself is a cancer survivor.
 It's also worth noting that that Ajay Shah is on the board of Audubon Society and the couple is interested in climate change.
-Finally, the Shahs have also worked with Commonwealth Club of California, which focuses on global issues through a public forum.
+The Shahs have also worked with Commonwealth Club of California, which focuses on global issues through a public forum.

 The Krishnan-Shah Family Foundation does not provide a clear avenue for contact, but below is an address: